Menu Close

 • Many atheists were Christians before they deconverted.
 In my case, I was a Christian for fifty years and I was an Evangelical pastor for twenty-five of those years.
 Granted, most atheists’ stories are not like mine, but many of them were raised in the Christian church and know what the Christian gospel is and what the Bible teaches.

-• Many atheists have read the Bible many, many times.
+• Many atheists have read the Bible numerous times.
 In fact, many atheists have likely read the Bible more than the average American Christian.

 • Many atheists attended church before they deconverted.
 They know a good bit about Catholic and Protestant Christianity.
 They know what it is to worship God, pray, and live according to the teachings of the Bible.
 They are not ignorant of what it means to be a follower of Jesus.

 • People become atheists for a variety of reasons.
-Often there are psychological and cultural reasons why a person becomes an atheist, but, at the end of the day, most people become atheists for intellectual reasons.
+Often there are psychological and cultural reasons why people become atheists, but most people become atheists for intellectual reasons.

 • Most atheists are not atheists because they are angry with God, mad at the church, or hurt.